 Side effects from PT 141 were generally more severe in its subcutaneous injection form than its nasal spray.
 That said, both had rates of adverse reactions that do not bode well for their overall safety.
 Its injection and nasal spray saw the following side effects with increasing frequency and intensity at higher dosages:

 The most concerning side effect was delayed-onset vomiting associated with higher doses of the subcutaneous injection.
 Study subjects who experienced this adverse effect often vomited 6-15 hours after administration.
 This indicates a toxicity level that implies more significant danger with long-term use.
 Vomiting was significantly less common with the nasal spray and only at the highest dose.

-Given the safety concerns, side effect profile, accessibility challenges, and high cost, we don’t consider PT 141 recommendable for the vast majority of men who have trouble achieving an erection.
-We understand the allure – a “peptide” sounds more natural and innocent than a pharmaceutical drug may sound, though PT 141 is synthetic – but that’s not enough to justify the risks or cost associated with it.
+Given the safety concerns, side effect profile, accessibility challenges, and high cost, we don’t recommend PT 141 for the vast majority of men who have trouble achieving an erection.
+We understand the allure — a “peptide” sounds more natural and innocent than a pharmaceutical drug may sound, though PT 141 is synthetic — but that’s not enough to justify the risks or costs associated with it.

 Instead of opting for a riskier, more expensive, and less effective medication, we recommend starting your ED treatment journey with something proven safe and effective.
 Sildenafil and tadalafil are among the most effective and well-researched treatments available.
 And with modern telemedicine, you can receive a prescription from a board-certified physician and have your medication shipped discreetly to your home in a matter of days.
 No ED treatment route is more private and discreet than this.